 Depending on how fast/slow you have traveled, you could add this to your Lake Como itinerary – Madonna del Ghisallo.

-If you are interested in cycling and have some time left, you will enjoy a visit to the museum “Madonna del Ghisallo.”
-If you are not, then you will at least enjoy another great view of Lake Como.
+Cycling fans will enjoy a visit to the museum “Madonna del Ghisallo“.
+If you are not into cycling, then you will at least enjoy another great view of Lake Como.

 It has one of the most beautiful views for dining in Bellagio or probably the whole region, and the prices are affordable (organic and regional food).